molgenis/molgenis/docs/guide-using-an-ide-for-backend.md

 * Save the configuration
 * In the tool bar, select the `molgenis-app [exploded]` configuration and press the play button.

-This'll build and deploy molgenis to tomcat and open it in the browser.
+This'll build and deploy MOLGENIS to tomcat and open it in the browser.
-Whenever you tab from molgenis to the browser, all modified resources will be copied to the deployed exploded war.
+Whenever you tab from MOLGENIS to the browser, all modified resources will be copied to the deployed exploded war.
 A browser reload should display the changes.

-Note: In some cases InteliJ might not pick up all changes in the file system made during the build process.
+> note: In some cases IntelliJ might not pick up all changes in the file system made during the build process.
 This may result in an error referencing a missing jar file.
-This can be fixed by selecting the 'Synchronize molgenis' option from the project action menu.
+This can be fixed by selecting the 'Synchronize MOLGENIS' option from the project action menu.

 ## Security
 See also the [MOLGENIS Security settings](guide-security.md)

-## Webpack watch run configuration
-* Open molgenis-core-ui/target/classes/js.
-* Right-click the dist folder, Mark directory as..., cancel exclusion.
-* Open molgenis-core-ui/package.json
-* Select the scripts / watch key in the json configuration
-* Right-click it and select the NPM `create watch` option from the menu.
-* SaveIn the tool bar, select the npm `watch` configuration and press the play button to start webpack watch.

-Now, whenever you make changes to one or more JavaScript files, the corresponding js bundle file will get rebuilt by the npm watch task.
-Once it's built, tab out of IntelliJ to trigger a refresh of the exploded war.
-As soon as IntelliJ loses focus, you'll see a task progress bar in the bottom right corner of IntelliJ.
-Wait for that task to finish and then refresh the browser.
-The changes will be loaded.

-## Speed up building the project by skipping the javascript build

-Building the project can be sped up by not building the javascript.
-To skip building the javascript, use:

-`-Dskip.js=true`

-to the maven build command.

-* Note:
-    - If javascript was not already built, javascript will be missing and the application will not function properly.
-    - If changes were made to the javascript these changes will not be built into the application (as building will be skipped).